 Enforcement of Court Orders

 If a parent does not comply with a court order, he or she may be held in contempt of court until the order is upheld.
 This can have serious consequences for the party involved, resulting in fines, jail time, or other sanctions.
 In cases involving child support, the court may consider wage garnishment.
 In this situation, the court can deduct money directly from an individual's pay check to pay back child support that is owed.

 How a Fathers Rights Attorney Can Help

 Many child custody cases require litigation because both parties cannot agree upon a solution.
 A fathers rights attorney can be an invaluable resource during these proceedings to ensure your child’s well-being is preserved through equal access to Dad.
-Samera and her team can act aggressively whenever necessary to protect a child from situations that could compromise his or her welfare.
+The Dadvocates team can act aggressively whenever necessary to protect a child from situations that could compromise his or her welfare.

 If you are facing a complicated child custody battle, our legal team can use our extensive resources to help you reach an amicable solution.

 For each case, our team can examine the extent of the dispute and the evaluate the facts.
 We rely on insight from our vast network of professionals, who can investigate all aspects of a child custody case.
 This information enables us to determine the best potential outcome for children and parents.